wso2-incubator/unitree-go2-realtime-agent/README.md

 - `styles/cli.css` — Custom styling for the TUI
 - `.env.example` — Sample environment config

-# Unitree Go2 SDK Flask Server (for robot control) - Python 3.11.9 recommended
+# Unitree Go2 Control Service(for robot control) - Python 3.11.9 recommended

 This is a concurrency-safe Flask server implementation for the Unitree Go2 Python SDK.
 It has been tested on the Unitree Go2 Edu version.
 The server can be run from an external computer (with the network interface configured appropriately), directly on the Jetson module (using network interface `eth0`), or in test mode (without a Unitree Go2 robot).